yoavram/Milpitas/ms/ms.md

 \end{cases},
 $$ {#eq:inheritance_rule}

 where $\rho$ and $1-\rho$ are the parental and group effect rates.
+The formulation in @eq:inheritance_rule is analogous to a combination of _vertical_ and _oblique transmission_ as defined by @Cavalli-Sforza1981.

 ## Deterministic model

-The following recurrence equation describes $x'$, the expected frequency of phenotype _A_ in the next generation, given that the frequency of phenotype _A_ in the current generation is _x_ (@Fig:recurrence_example):
+The following recursion describes $x'$, the expected frequency of phenotype _A_ in the next generation, given that the frequency of phenotype _A_ in the current generation is _x_ (@Fig:recurrence_example):

 $$
 x' = x \cdot \frac{\omega_A}{\bar{\omega}} \cdot ((1-\rho)x + \rho) + (1-x) \cdot \frac{\omega_B}{\bar{\omega}} \cdot (1-\rho)x.
 $$ {#eq:recurrence}

-@Eq:recurrence can be reorganized to:
+@Eq:recurrence can be reorganized:
 $$
 x' = x \frac{x (1-\rho) (\omega_A - \omega_B) + \rho \omega_A + (1-\rho)\omega_B}{x (\omega_A - \omega_B) + \omega_B}.
 $$ {#eq:recurrence0}